V01D-NULL/skyEM/README.md

 # skyEM
-skyEM is a bootsector game emulator
+skyEM is a bootsector game emulator.

+Project is NOT finished -> (Under development)